 For example, assume that your Web site displays information on the temperatures in major cities around the world.
 You use VuGen to create a Vuser script that accesses your Web site.
-In the script segment below, the Vuser accesses the hypertext link on the site www.aa.com.

-The browser displays the page associated with this URL.
-The Vuser then executes a text check on this Web page.
-For example, if the word Specials appears on the page, the check passes.
-If Specials does not appear because, for example, the correct page was not returned by the server, the check fails.
+The Vuser accesses the site and executes a text check on this Web page.
+For example, if the word Temperature appears on the page, the check passes.
+If Temperature does not appear because, for example, the correct page was not returned by the server, the check fails.
+Note that the text check step appears before the URL step.
+This is because VuGen registers, prepares in advance, the search information relevant for the next step.
+When you run the Vuser script, VuGen always conducts the check on the Web page that follows.